LinaUr/Pixelborne-Mirror/README.md

 ## Documentation
 Find the start page - *index.html* - of the documentation in Documentation/html/.

+Or read the *refman.pdf* which can be found under Documentation/latex.

+Compilation of the latex version can be done by executing the *Makefile* or the *make.bat* depending on your operation system.

 ## Scripts
 Our scripts can be found in Assets/Scripts.